Mob-Anish/ShopMe/readme.md

 ### Overview 📑

 - ShopeMe is an ecommerce based web application built using nodejs and pug.
 It is a simple view and buy product application where you can just view, search the products and order them after the payment.
+- You can view the project live by clicking this 👉 [ShopMe](https://shop-me-retro.herokuapp.com/).

 ### Limitation 😥